The SightCall integration requires some ports to be open on your network.

 Video quality may be temporarily affected by network congestion.

 The network bandwidth must be sufficient to support the targeted number of simultaneous video sessions (300 - 500 kbps per call depending on the use case).
-See here for more details: https://support.sightcall.com/hc/en-us/articles/202614365-Bandwidth-Requirement-Data-Usage
+More details can be viewed here: https://support.sightcall.com/hc/en-us/articles/202614365-Bandwidth-Requirement-Data-Usage

 SightCall packets should be tagged as the highest priority streams (real time) to ensure that they will be forwarded as quickly as possible.